activeprospect/leadconduit-integration-custom/README.md

  * HTML &mdash; Use a CSS selector such as `div.content h1`

 Search paths only work with the structured response formats listed above.
-If a response body cannot be parsed as one of those content types, the `search_path` variable is ignored.
+If a response body cannot be parsed as one of those content types, the `outcome_search_path` variable is ignored.

 ### Parsing failure reason

 When the outcome is `failure`, the reason for the failure can be parsed from the response body.
-Use the `reason_selector` variable to set the path to the reason in a JSON, XML, or HTML document.
+Use the `reason_path` variable to set the path to the reason in a JSON, XML, or HTML document.

-Depending on the response type given by the server, you can use different reason selectors.
+Depending on the response type given by the server, you can use different `reason_path` values.

  * JSON &mdash; Use a dot-delimited path such as `submission.reason`
  * XML &mdash; Use an XPath location such as `/submission/reason/text()`
  * HTML &mdash; Use a CSS selector such as `div.content h2.error`

 If you would like to set a default failure reason, you can do so using the `default_reason` variable.
-This variable is ignored if `reason_selector` matches something in the document.
+This variable is ignored if `reason_path` matches something in the document.